Neijiang Sichuan, China Travel Guide

 Hours vary.
 Breakfast places open around 6:00 AM.
 Lunch: 11:30 AM-2:00 PM.
 Dinner: 5:30 PM-9:00 PM.
 Many street food stalls operate late into the night.

-Large banks (Bank of China, ICBC, Agricultural Bank of China) have branches throughout Neijiang.
+Large banks (Bank of The people's republic of china, ICBC, Agricultural Bank of The people's republic of china) have branches throughout Neijiang.

 China observes several major public holidays that significantly impact travel and services: